cariad/s3headersetter/README.md

 **s3headersetter** is a CLI application for setting the `Cache-Control` and `Content-Type` HTTP headers on S3 objects.

-## Limitations

-Only `Cache-Control` and `Content-Type` headers are currently supported.

-## Golang module

-This application is just a wrapper around the Golang module [cariad/gos3headersetter](https://github.com/cariad/gos3headersetter).

 ## Rules

 The headers and values to apply must be specified in a YAML file.